IOEra/paranoik-backups/README.md

 Separate components that define backup logic are called "backup providers".
 It is pretty easy to create new backup providers.
 It is nothing more than a class that inherits from `Backupable` (something that can be backuped).

+Paranoik is meant to be extremely configurable and extensible.
+A configuration file exists, so that you could easily adjust its settings: `~/.paranoik.conf` and `/etc/paranoik.conf`.
+By default, its configuration applies, which could be found at `paranoik/paranoik.conf`.

 Backup Providers
 ----------------